RichardChorney/Odin_Project_Git_Test/README.md

-This is project is for refreshing Git techniques.
+This is a project for refreshing Git techniques.